XPRIZE/GLEXP-Team-The-Linguaculturalists/README.md

 You can learn how to build your own Locale Pack by reading our [Localization](docs/Localization.md) guide.

-## Contributing
+## Building & Contributing

 You should be able to clone Phoenicia's Git repository and open it in Android Studio.
-It is being developed on Ubuntu 15.10 and Android Studio
+It is being developed on Ubuntu 16.04 and Android Studio
 1.1.
 [Dependencies](#dependencies) are included in the Git branch.

 For full contributing requirements, please read our [Contributing](docs/Contributing.md) docs.